Restoring and Maintaining Balanced Immune Health

 - Vitamin C: Vitamin C supports healthy immune function by enhancing the activity of your immune defence army of white blood cells; also reducing severity and duration of symptoms.

-Marvelous medicinal mushrooms
+Marvellous medicinal mushrooms

-If you are one of those people that experiences recurrent infection’s then your immune system could benefit from some more specific additional support.
+If you are one of those people that experience recurrent infection’s then your immune system could benefit from some more specific additional support.
 The advantage of natural medicine is that it is not just to treat illness, but it also improves your own natural immune defences.
-For example, the immune-boosting medicinal mushrooms include cordyceps, coriolus, shiitake and reishi – four, not only traditionally used, but widely-studied and clinically proven mushrooms available.
+For example, the immune-boosting medicinal mushrooms include cordyceps, coriolus, shiitake and reishi – four, not only traditionally used but widely-studied and clinically proven mushrooms available.
 Individually, each species of mushroom has demonstrated remarkable effectiveness in immune enhancement, to help resolve chronic, and/or recurrent infectious conditions.
 What’s more, this combination of mushrooms provides symptomatic relief of upper respiratory tract infections, including reducing mucus congestion.